IngFreddy/atca_esp32/README.md

 - Ported ATCA library from Microchip Atmel SMD21 to ESP32 HAL
 - Added Symetric Cryptography AES-CTR from esp-idf core framework with HW accelerator
 - Created example for encryption and decryption

+You can find pureC implementation in branche pureC